 Most rusk recipes make large batches and I kind of get the rationale behind that.
 If you are going to all the effort of drying them out in your oven for four hours, you may as well make a large quantity.
 I have included the ratios for a half batch with this recipe.

-Buttermilk rusks contain few ingredients.
-The buttermilk and butter bind everything together.
-You can add half a cup of sunflower or chia seeds to this recipe if you like and often do.
+Buttermilk rusks contain only a few ingredients.
+The buttermilk and butter make up the wet component that binds everything together.
+You can add half a cup of sunflower or chia seeds to this recipe if you like and often I do.
 I wouldn’t add more than that in case they crumble too much.

 How to make Buttermilk bran rusks: